UK funds group calls on G7 to bolster corporate climate disclosures

 National regulators should also commit to implementing economy-wide reporting by companies using the Task Force on Climate-related Financial Disclosures framework, which guides companies on what information to disclose to the market.

-International standards also needed to be agreed on the issuance of so-called “green gilts”, or sovereign debt issued to help fund environmentally friendly projects, said the IA, which represents the UK’s 8.5 trillion pounds ($12 trillion) investment industry including the likes of BlackRock and Standard Life Aberdeen.
+International standards also needed to be agreed on the issuance of so-called "green gilts", or sovereign debt issued to help fund environmentally friendly projects, said the IA, which represents the UK's 8.5 trillion pounds ($12 trillion) investment industry including the likes of BlackRock (BLK.N) and Standard Life Aberdeen (SLA.L).

 Lastly, governments needed to set out the pathways that each sector needed to take if it wanted to meet the terms of the Paris Agreement on climate, which aims to cap the increase in global temperatures by mid-century.